-I am interested in a variety of research topics related to organization design and organization architects including leadership, design thinking and practice, systems thinking and theory, quality management, performance excellence, and sustainability and leadership.
-Originally my focus was on performance excellence assessment and improvement using management models such as the Malcolm Baldrige National Quality Award.
+I am interested in several research topics related to organization design and organization architects, including leadership, design thinking and practice, systems thinking and theory, quality management, performance excellence, and sustainability and leadership.
+Initially, I focused on performance excellence assessment and improvement using management models such as the Malcolm Baldrige National Quality Award.
 In 2006, when I was the director of the Monfort Institute at the University of Northern Colorado, we planned and hosted a “summit” meeting of academic researchers and executives that produced a research agenda for the Institute (Latham, 2008).
-This collaborative summit meeting was the beginning of a more coherent research agenda that has evolved and occupied my time since.
+This collaborative summit meeting began a more coherent research agenda that has evolved and occupied my time since.
 Over time my research has evolved to focus on leading transformation and management design to achieve sustainable excellence.
 My research informs my practice and is the foundation of my studio.

-In the last several years I have been focused on two inter-related areas of leading transformation and management design.
-In a “Perspectives” paper in 2014, I introduce the leadership research framework described above (Latham, 2014).
-In this paper, I call for the convergence of leadership theory that integrates servant, spiritual, transformational and transactional theories into a coherent understanding of the three dimensions for leading an organizational transformation to sustainable excellence – the leadership system, the leadership style, and the individual leader.
-I use a variety of research methods and have conducted and published quantitative, qualitative, and mixed methods research.
+In the last several years, I focused on two interrelated areas of leading transformation and organizational design.
+In a “Perspectives” paper in 2014, I introduced the leadership research framework depicted above (Latham, 2014).
+In this paper, I call for the convergence of leadership theory that integrates servant, spiritual, transformational, and transactional theories into a coherent understanding of the three dimensions for leading an organizational transformation to sustainable excellence – the leadership system, the leadership style, and the individual leader.
+I use various research methods to conduct and publish quantitative, qualitative, and mixed-methods research.

-While many to most academics search for universal solutions and generalizable research findings, most organizations are searching for unique competitive advantages.
+While many academics search for universal solutions and generalizable research findings, most organizations seek unique competitive advantages.
 This is particularly true for strategy.
 Organizations are designed and constructed by humans for humans and thus can be redesigned and changed.
 Many of our efforts to understand human behavior are limited to these constructed contexts in which the participants work.
-This makes it difficult to make generalizations about many of the phenomenon that we study.
-The trick is to figure out how, and to what extent, the context influences each of the various human behaviors, activities, and organizational results.
-For many practical reasons, most research never actually considers all of the variables that I propose in this research framework.
+This makes it difficult to generalize about many of the phenomena we study.
+The trick is to determine how and to what extent the context influences various human behaviors, activities, and organizational results.
+For many practical reasons, most research only considers some of the variables I propose in this research framework.
 This is part of the reason leadership research is a “messy landscape.”
-And maybe it will always be a messy landscape.

 Latham, J. R. (2008).
 Building bridges between researchers and practitioners: A collaborative approach to research in performance excellence.
 Quality Management Journal, 15(1), 20.